kabiiQ/BeatmapExporter/README.md

 ## Running on macOS/Linux

 ### For macOS (especially 15), the best method seems to be:
-> - Download `mac-BeatmapExporter.zip` from the Releases section
+> - Download the latest macOS build from the Releases section.
+>    - `mac-BeatmapExporter_arm64.zip` for Apple silicon (M1, M2 etc)
+>    - `mac-BeatmapExporter-x86-64.zip` for Intel-based Macs.
 > - Click on the downloaded zip to extract `BeatmapExporter` (.app file)
 > - Click on `BeatmapExporter`, the program will be blocked, close the security warning
 > - Go to System Settings -> Privacy & Security -> scroll to the bottom